validatedpatterns/docs/content/patterns/rag-llm-gitops/getting-started.md

    ```sh
    $ git clone git@github.com:your-username/multicloud-gitops.git
    ```
-3. Navigate to your repository: Ensure you are in the root directory of your git repository by using the following command:
+3. Go to your repository: Ensure you are in the root directory of your git repository by using the following command:

   ```sh
   $ cd rag-llm-gitops